 If you have any questions about child support or maintenance support, contact Försäkringskassan, +46 (0)771 - 524 524.

 In international situations involving child support between the Nordic countries, the Nordic Enforcement Convention governs all Nordic countries.
-In addition, the following conventions govern the collaboration between Sweden and the other Nordic countries in this area: The New York Convention (Denmark), the EU Maintenance Regulation (Finland), The Lugano Convention (Iceland), and The Hague Conventions and the Lugano Convention (Norway).
+In addition, the following conventions govern the collaboration between Sweden and the other Nordic countries in this area: The New York Convention (Denmark), the EU Maintenance Regulation (Finland), The Lugano Convention (Iceland), and The Hague Convention and the Lugano Convention (Norway).

 If you have any questions, please fill in our contact form.